-Waste Management and Radiation Control: Used Oil GOAL OBJECTIVE MEASURE TO BE REPORTED For incidents that are resolved quickly, documentation should be submitted when the complaint has been resolved.
+Waste Management and Radiation Control GOAL OBJECTIVE MEASURE TO BE REPORTED the LHD and DWMRC receive from anonymous sources until DEQ-DWMRC staff is able to get on scene or the DEQ-DE is available.
+Submit documentation and photographs of investigations and resolutions of major problems in the annual report.
+No later than July 20 (for Jan. - June activity) For incidents that are resolved quickly, documentation should be submitted when the complaint has been resolved.
 For incidents that require extended follow-up, documentation should be submitted periodically.
 Provide a written description of the incident and investigation process, including follow-up procedures and resolutions.
 For major problems, include photographs.
-Ensure that all complaints are investigated and verify the issues are being addressed in a timely and appropriate manner.
+Ensure that all incidents are investigated and verify the issues are being addressed in a timely and appropriate manner.
 If issues do not get resolved, ensure that appropriate enforcement actions are taken.
-Notify the DWMRC for any Allegations for used oil violations are investigated and reported on Used Oil Report Form.
-Submit documentation and photographs of investigations and resolutions of major problems in the annual report.
-No later than July 20 (for Jan. - June activity) Protect public health and the environment from exposure to contamination caused by improper treatment, storage, and disposal of used oil. assistance needed.
+Notify the DWMRC for any assistance needed.
+Protect public health and the environment from exposure to contamination caused by incidents or improper treatment, storage, and disposal of used oil.
 Perform public outreach promoting used oil recycling to public groups such as the Chamber of Commerce, high school automotive shops, fairs, official boards and other organizations.
 Number of public education presentations performed.
 Semi- annually on the UOCC Report Form: No later than Jan.
+20 (for July - Dec. activity) No later than July 20 (for Jan. - June activity)

+Waste Management and Radiation Control

+GOAL OBJECTIVE MEASURE TO BE REPORTED

-20 (for July - Dec. activity) No later than July 20 (for Jan. - June activity) All used oil staff attend and participate in the used oil training session either electronically or in person if one is hosted by the DWMRC.
+All used oil staff attend and participate in the used oil training session either electronically or in person if one is hosted by the DWMRC.
 Attendance and participation in used oil training by all personnel involved with used oil outreach.
 Semi-annually on the Used Oil Report Form

 Water Quality GOAL OBJECTIVE MEASURE TO BE REPORTED Effectively implement the small wastewater disposal system program to protect the environment and enhance relations with and support of local health department.
 Administer small wastewater disposal systems to comply with Utah Administrative Code R317-4 and local rules.
-1. Review, approve, and inspect all new, repairs, and alterations to both Conventional and Alternative onsite systems, including Holding Tanks.
+1. Review, approve, and inspect any new, repairs, and alterations to both Conventional and Alternative onsite systems, including Holding Tanks.
 2. Conduct complaint investigations and pursue corrections of any onsite system failures.
 3. Collect the \$40 for each new onsite wastewater system installed, and remit fees to DWQ by the 30th day of the month following the end of each quarter.
-4. Assure that all LHD staff involved in the review, approval, and inspection of onsite wastewater systems are trained and certified at the appropriate level per R317-11.
-5. Assure that all onsite system work is done by persons certified as appropriate according to R317-11.
+4. Assure that any LHD staff involved in the review, approval, and inspection of onsite wastewater systems are trained and certified at the appropriate level per R317-11.
+5. Assure that any onsite system work is done by persons certified as appropriate according to R317-11.
 Existence of plan review, perc test, soil log evaluation and inspection records.
 Number of systems approved broken out between conventional and alternative.
 Number of systems inspected.
 Total number of systems in county.
 Number of Holding Tank approvals issued.
 Number of complaint investigations conducted.
 Number and type of failures identified and/or corrected.
 Fees remitted quarterly to DWQ.
 All staff are certified per R317-11 and identified as being Level 2 or 3.
 All work is done by persons certified per R317-11.
 Annually, in conjunction with the End of Year Report.
 Communication and Training To remain effective and knowledgeable, DWQ and LHD will continue to participate and communicate in onsite program matters.
 DWQ will notify LHD by a means of communication, when a representative comes into the LHD area for onsite program business.
+DWQ will be represented at all COWP meetings.
 Annually, in conjunction with the End of Year Report.